UK service sector stalls, recovery in jeopardy - PMI

 Some of the lukewarm growth last month was generated by firms running down outstanding business for the second month, the survey showed.

-The survey will provide depressing reading for finance minister George Osborne who presents a half-yearly budget statement to parliament at 1240 GMT in which he is seen sticking with his tough austerity plans.
+The survey will provide depressing reading for Chancellor George Osborne who presents a half-yearly budget statement to parliament at 12:40 p.m. in which he is seen sticking with his tough austerity plans.

 Weak growth means public borrowing is not falling as Osborne planned earlier this year, and initial figures on Monday on a flagship Bank of England scheme to boost lending suggested any big benefit is several months away.